 Once you have all the documentation in place, it takes about a week to register your subsidiary.
 During that time, the Articles of Association are notarized and submitted to the Commercial Court.
 Every registered subsidiary in Croatia also needs a certificate of registration and a company seal to use for daily operations.

-Benefits of a Croatia Subsidiary
+Benefits of Setting Up a Croatia Subsidiary

 A limited liability subsidiary has the unique advantage of operating independently from the parent company.
 Shareholders’ capital contribution limits liability, which helps the parent company avoid any litigation or losses.